TheRealFREDP3D/TheRealFREDP3D/README.md

 # TheRealFredPD - Github Readme

 Hi!

-My name is Frederick Pellerin.
-I'm a tech enthusiast who loves to spend my spare time tinkering with all things tech!

-My interests are Cybersecurity, Ethical Hacking, Reverse Engineering, and Coding.
-I've been self-educating for most of my life.
-Hands-on learning.

-I have been studying/training since the day I discovered that it was possible to take online hacking classes, legally and free of charge.

-Tryhackme, Hackthebox, pwn.college, Proving Grounds, Pawntilldawn, Pentesterlab, ...
-I didn't look back since my first flag.

-Right now, I generally use HTB, Tryhackme, pwn.college and a few small websites ( wechall.net is proposing a great collection of gamified learning resources).
+I'm Frederick Pellerin, a tech enthusiast from Quebec City, Canada.
+My current passion lies in cybersecurity, ethical hacking, AI, and coding.
+With a lifelong commitment to self-education, I've immersed myself in hands-on learning experiences from the moment I discovered the vast spectrum of online hacking classes available.

-I am enrolled in some ongoing courses on platforms like AWS Skills, Microsoft Learn, Cybrary, and Sololearn, ...
-I tend to bounce between them as I come across new and exciting ones.
+You can usually find me grinding into challenges on learning platforms like Tryhackme, Hackthebox, and pwn.college, pursuing that next flag.
+I'm also enrolled in multiple ongoing courses on AWS Skills, Microsoft Learn, Cybrary, and Sololearn, seeking to expand my skill set and knowledge base.

-Besides tech, I've also been having fun toying with AI art generation.
-I humbly invite you to take a look at some of my creations.
-There is a link to my Nightcafe.Studio creator profile: [[FredP3D Profile @ Nightcafe.Studio](https://creator.nightcafe.studio/u/Fredp3d).]
+Beyond the realms of tech, I dabble in AI art generation, and I'd love for you to check out some of my creations on my Nightcafe.Studio profile: [[FredP3D Profile @ Nightcafe.Studio](https://creator.nightcafe.studio/u/Fredp3d).]
+(I use and try a lot of AI platforms these days.
+My creations, the shareable ones, are posted on my Twitter.
+No Instagram in my case.)

-To reach me beyond GitHub, feel free to connect with me on Twitter at @TheRealFREDP3D.
+Feel free to reach out to me on Twitter at @TheRealFREDP3D.

-By the way, my native language is French, and I proudly call Quebec City, Canada my home.
+À bientôt!

 ---

-*Always learning, always exploring.
-Join me on the journey!*
+> Always learning, always exploring.
+Join me on the journey!

 ---